mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 ### 3.1.
 Fragments

 Until now, we used the `sql` interpolator to build our queries.
-Indeed, the `sql` interpolator is just an alias for the `fr` interpolator, which name stands for `Fragment`.
-A fragment is a piece of an SQL statement that we can combine with any other fragment to build a proper SQL instruction.
+Indeed, the `sql` interpolator is just an alias for the `fr` interpolator, which name stands for `Fragment`. **A fragment is a piece of an SQL statement that we can combine with any other fragment to build a proper SQL instruction**.

 Imagine building the query at runtime, extracting the list of actors whose names start with a given initial letter.
 Using fragments, we can do it as follows: